mgilli/machete-jane/README.md

 # machete-jane
 A 2D platformer game made with Pygame

-Requires Python, as well as pygame and pytmx
+Requires Python 3.x, as well as pygame and pytmx.

+Use pipenv (maybe?)

 Arrows to Move (or WASD on a keyboard set to QWERTY) Space to Jump
-Left ctrl or Left alt to Shoot
+Left ctrl or Alt Gr to Shoot (Alt Gr might create problems depending on your OS)

 Press "t" for toggling debug (shows hitboxes)
+Press "y" for muting all sound and music

 2D Art and Music made by mgilli